Office of International Services

 The Office of International Services (OIS) will update this web page should new or updated information become available.
 Note: the information below is for general information purposes only.
-Please consult with an advisor in OIS before any travel abroad.
+Please consult with an advisor in OIS about your specific circumstances before any travel abroad.

 The Office of International Services (OIS) provides general travel guidance for JHU international students, faculty, staff, residents, and fellows.

 We also provide personalized travel guidance to individuals on JHU sponsored visas (along with dependents) including the following: